How often have you come across a website that looked great on desktop but was a disaster on mobile?

-While working in mobile and tablet view modes, it's even easier to hide specific elements.
+While working in mobile and tablet view modes, hiding specific elements is even easier.
 You just hover over it until you see an eye-shaped icon in the top right corner.

 Click on the icon to hide the element.
-Your element will be greyed out and will not show up in your publication in that view mode — but will still be visible in other views.
+Your element will be greyed out and will not appear in your publication in that view mode — but will still be visible in other views.

 Note that you also have the ability to hide columns on mobile and tablet views.
 This feature isn’t available on the desktop view because columns are arranged next to each other.

-When it comes to responsive design, many people fail to give proper attention to their typography choices.
+When it comes to responsive design, many people fail to give proper attention to typography choices.
 It's essential that your text be legible on every screen size.
 A good rule of thumb to determine the appropriate font size for each device is to notice whether you’re squinting.
-As long as you don’t struggle to read the text, you’re in the clear.
+You're in the clear as long as you don’t struggle to read the text.

 Desktops have more screen real estate for landscape layouts and can accommodate more text.
-Mobile devices, on the other hand, have more narrow screens that are not ideal for multi-column layouts.
+On the other hand, mobile devices have more narrow screens that are not ideal for multi-column layouts.

 It's important to know that only certain changes you make to your typography will automatically apply to other view modes.
 Here's how this works: